moisestech/cloud-native-foundations/cloud-app/_cloud-app.md

   - In addition to scale, an organization needs to be agile in integrating customer feedback and adapting to the surrounding technology ecosystem.

+- **Containers** are associated with cloud-native terminology.
+- Containers are small units of a bigger software which are isolated from each other which makes deploying them fast and resilient and they fit very well in a micro-service based architecture.
-- **Containers** are closely associated with cloud-native terminology.
-Containers are used to run a single application with all required dependencies.
+- Containers are used to run a single application with all required dependencies.
 The main characteristics of containers are easy to manage, deploy, and fast to recover.
-As such, often, a **micro-service-based architecture** is chosen in tandem with cloud-native tooling.
+- As such, often, a **micro-service-based architecture** is chosen in tandem with cloud-native tooling.
 - **Micro-services** are used to manage and configure a collection of small, independent services that can be easily packaged and executed within a container.

+Using multiple containers and managing them can be quite hectic so you can use am orchestrator that will help configure and deploy your containers to your cloud.
+There are many cloud orchestrators available some of them are.

+1. Docker Swarm
+2. Apache Mesos
+3. Kubernetes

 ---